Personalized Onboarding for SaaS: How to be Personal Without Being Creepy

-Businesses use microsurveys like this to ask new customers various questions about themselves.
+Businesses use microsurveys like this to ask new customers various questions.

 The aim here is to assess what types of goals the customer has, and then serve them with onboarding patterns that have previously helped people with similar goals reach them as efficiently as possible.

 Look at this example of a microsurvey from Kontentino:

 Kontentino has two types of customers, each with a distinct profile:

 - A brand that only posts content on their own behalf

 - An agency that posts content on behalf of multiple brands